mcimini/lang-n-assert/README.md

 ```
--- on pairs.lan of the folder "languages" --
+-- on lambda_stlc.lan of the folder "languages" --

 Lang-n-assert can answer the question: 'Does my language contain inductive types?'.
 It is enough to produce a proof for an assertion 'Inductive' for the metavariable T (of types) for a type constructor.